reZach/secure-electron-template/docs/newtoelectron.md

+> **Update 2022**: A more comprehensive guide explaining Electron and secure practices can be [found here](https://www.debugandrelease.com/the-ultimate-electron-guide/).

 # Are you new to electron?
 Welcome, we are glad you are here and decided to learn more about electron.
 We'll be giving you a primer so you'll be well on your way to understanding electron and how you can write your apps with this template.

 ## Understanding web languages